vantage6/v6-on-kubernetes-PoC/README.md

 - [x] Baseline code for experiments
 - [x] Programmatically launching algorithms as job PODs, binding volumes to them, according to v6 configuration settings: ('task_dir') and ('databases').
 - [x] Kubernetes configuration for launching the node as a POD deployment, giving it access to the host's Kubernetes configuration (so it can perform further operations on Kubernetes programmatically).
-- [ ] Defining network isolation rules for the jobs as a NetworkPolicy resource.
+- [ ] Defining network isolation rules for the POD jobs as a NetworkPolicy resource.
+Create 'diagnostics' algorithms to check these rules.
+- [ ] Task-status related methods (getting results, listing, killing tasks, etc).
+- [ ] Include the Proxy server, and add isolation rules accordingly.
+- [ ] Communication between algorithms and the server through the Proxy.
+- [ ] Evaluation of GPU resources pass-through
-- [ ]
+- [ ] Comparison with K3S (rootless configuration)

 ![](img/containers-POC.drawio.png)